Nutrition Services Division Management Bulletin

 - The parent’s or guardian’s signature or initial, and date signed

-If a CCC or DCH maintains accurate, daily sign-in/sign-out sheets that identify the time a child arrives and leaves the center or home (as certified by the parent or authorized representative of the parent), enrollment forms do not have to state the normal days and hours that a child is in care.
+If a CCC or DCH maintains accurate, daily sign-in/sign-out sheets that identify the time a child arrives and leaves the center or home (as certified by the parent or authorized representative of the parent), enrollment forms do not have to state the normal days and hours that a child is in care or meals consumed at the center or home [Note: the preceding sentence was modified to include "or meals consumed at the center or home" on January 19, 2018, for clarification].

 The enrollment form is valid from the original date signed until the end of the 12 month period and must be updated annually, before it expires.
 Centers and providers can choose to have all the parents or guardians update the enrollment forms for the children during the same month of the year or they can stagger the updates.
 A new enrollment form is not necessary to fulfill the annual requirement.
 The parent or guardian can sign and date the original enrollment application to fulfill the annual enrollment requirement.